 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 9001 qdisc pfifo_fast state UP group default qlen 1000 inet 172.26.10.182/20 brd 172.26.15.255 scope global eth0 valid_lft forever preferred_lft forever 3: wg0: <POINTOPOINT,NOARP,UP,LOWER_UP> mtu 8921 qdisc noqueue state UNKNOWN group default qlen 1 inet 192.168.4.1/32 scope global wg0 valid_lft forever preferred_lft forever

-Here we set the default rule for the FORWARD chain to DROP, so nobody can forward packets.
+Here we set the default rule for the FORWARD chain to DROP so that nobody can forward packets.
 Then we enable forwarding for packets coming from eth0 with a destination port 6667

 sudo iptables -P FORWARD DROP sudo iptables -A FORWARD -i eth0 -o wg0 -p tcp --syn --dport 6667 -m conntrack --ctstate NEW -j ACCEPT sudo iptables -A FORWARD -i eth0 -o wg0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT sudo iptables -A FORWARD -i wg0 -o eth0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

 Next, we need to add a rule that changes the destination address in the TCP packet to 192.168.4.2, the address of the Raspberry Pi on the other side of the VPN.
 This rule does it only for packets coming from eth0 and with a destination port 6667.
-And the second rule changes the source address, so the Raspberry Pi is able to send back the response to our server.
+And the second rule changes the source address so that the Raspberry Pi can send back the response to our server.

 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 6667 -j DNAT --to-destination 192.168.4.2 sudo iptables -t nat -A POSTROUTING -o wg0 -p tcp --dport 6667 -d 192.168.4.2 -j SNAT --to-source 192.168.4.1